evcano/fcm-aic_arrival_picker/README.md

 This repository contains the code and data used in E.V.
 Cano, J. Akram, D.B.
 Peter; Automatic seismic phase picking based on unsupervised machine learning classification and content information analysis; submitted for peer-review in GEOPHYSICS (November 2020).

-This repository includes four 3C downhole microseismic datasets (three synthetic and a few real events) and three different picking algorithms (Chen 2020, STA/LTA, and FCM-AIC).
+This repository includes four 3C downhole microseismic datasets (three synthetic and a few real events) and three different picking algorithms.
 Additionally, codes for hypocenter location using damped least-squares are included.

 HOW TO USE